 You could say that the best lesbian relationships are like all things worth having in life.
 They don’t come easy.
 You often see relationships compared to plants, meaning that they need to be taken care of in order to grow.
 And there is a lot of sense in that.
 If you don’t prioritise nurturing your relationship, then just like a plant, it will die.
 But if you’re committed to investing your time and energy into it, you can expect to reap the awards.

 Natalie and I have been together for almost 6 years.
 And while we may appear to have the ‘perfect’ lesbian love story, the truth is, there’s no such thing.
 It’s been a roller coaster journey to get to where we are today.
-And we’ve endured both extreme highs and extreme lows.
+We’ve survived a long-distance relationship.
+We’ve endured both extreme highs and extreme lows.
 At times we’ve even come close to breaking completely.
 But working through these hard times ultimately made us stronger than ever.